 The point then: don’t condemn marijuana as “bad” for people with bipolar disorder.
 But at the same time don’t forget: for some people it’s a disaster.
 Hopefully soon we’ll know more about which kinds of MJ do what.

 Research on Marijuana and Bipolar Disorder

-Here are three papers that will give you a sense of the state of this research as of 4/2015.
+Here are two papers that will give you a sense of the state of this research as of 11/2014.

 1. A review from 2005 : look how much thought had gone this already, that far back.
 This gets fairly technical.
 You can just skim it to see how detailed the work had become even back then.
 Ashton

-2. a two-person case report using cannabidiol (the Charlotte’s Web ingredient).
+2. The most recent study I could find as of 11/2014: a two-person case report using cannabidiol (the Charlotte’s Web ingredient).
 It didn’t work for mania.
 Zuardia